technofocus-pte/fbrcdtbsdepth/CS-Lab Guides/Use Case 01/Use Case 1.md

     ![A close up of a white and green object AI-generated content may be incorrect.](./media/image1.png)

-3. Then, In the **Microsoft** window enter the password and click on the **Sign in** button
+3. Then, In the **Microsoft** window, enter the password and click on the **Sign in** button

     ![A login screen with a red box and blue text AI-generated content may